 Ionotropic glutamate receptors (iGluRs) are a conserved family of ligand-gated ion channels widespread across vertebrates [7] as well as invertebrates [8].
-Ionotropic receptors (IRs), a variant family of iGluRs, were identified as a novel group of chemosensory receptors in Drosophila melanogaster [9].
-They were subsequently identified in several other species [8,10], demonstrating that IRs had an evolutionary ancient function in detecting odors and likely play a general role in initiating chemosensory signaling.
+Ionotropic receptors (IRs), a variant family of the iGluRs, were identified as a novel group of chemosensory receptors in Drosophila melanogaster [9].
+They were subsequently identified in several other species [8,10], demonstrating that IRs had an evolutionary ancient function in detecting odors, likely playing a general role in initiating chemosensory signaling.

-By allowing neurons to communicate with each other in the brain in response to the external signals, iGluRs function in synaptic transmission as receptors for the excitatory neurotransmitter glutamate and related ligands [11].
+By allowing neurons to communicate with each other in the brain in response to external signals, iGluRs function in synaptic transmission as receptors for the excitatory neurotransmitter glutamate and related ligands [11].
 Based on their main agonist, traditional iGluRs can be divided into three pharmacologically and molecularly distinct receptor subfamilies: -amino-3-hydroxy-5- methyl-4-isoxazolepropionic acid (AMPA), kainate and N-methyl-D-aspartate (NMDA).
 AMPA and kainate receptors are commonly grouped as non-NMDA receptors.
-Of these, AMPA receptors are best characterized for their function in mediating the fast excitatory synaptic transmission while kainate receptors play a subtler modulatory role in this process (ref).
+Of these, the AMPA receptors are best characterized for their function in mediating the fast excitatory synaptic transmission while kainate receptors play a more subtle, modulatory role in this process (ref).
 NMDA receptors may have appeared after the non-NMDA receptors, and are well known for their role in synaptic and neuronal plasticity, requiring two agonists (glutamate and glycine) for activation [8].
 The idea that iGluRs initiate metabotropic signaling has been proposed for some types of mammals [12-14].
 For example, GABA released in the supraoptic nucleus of the hypothalamus is mediated by kainate iGluRs through an ionotropic mode of action [15].

 Both iGluRs and IRs universally possess a conserved ligand-gated ion channel domain encoded by Pfam domains PF10613 and PF00060 [16].
 The ligand-gated ion channel domain is made up of a combination of three transmembrane (TM) regions, an ion channel pore and a large extracellular domain that contains a ligand binding domain (LBD), whose two half-domains (S1 and S2) combine to constitute a ‘‘Venus flytrap’’ that encloses glutamate and related agonists [17].
 Further, almost all iGluRs contain an extracellular amino-terminal domain (ATD, Pfam domain PF01094) involved in the assembly of subunits into heteromeric complexes, which are discernible only in well-characterized Drosophila melanogaster IR25a and IR8a [8], but not in other known IR.
 In order to respond fast to the binding of extracellular ligands through action potential generation, both iGluRs and IRs depolarize these domains by permitting TM ion conduction [18].
-Given that IRs possess a similar structure to iGluRs, it’s not surprisingly that IRs evolved from an animal iGluR ancestor without drastic functional modifications, simply transit in expression from an interneuron (where it modifies synaptic transmission in response to external amino acid) to a sensory neuron (where it may detect chemical signals from the external molecules).
-Similar to iGluR, IRs are situated in distal membrane regions of neuronal dendrites, but cilia instead of post-synaptic membranes [8].
+Given that IRs possess a similar structure to iGluRs, it is not surprising that IRs evolved from an animal iGluR ancestor without drastic functional modifications, simply transitting in expression from an interneuron (where it modifies synaptic transmission in response to external amino acid) to a sensory neuron (where it may detect chemical signals from the external molecules).
+Similar to iGluR, IRs are situated in distal membrane regions of neuronal dendrites, but on? cilia instead of post-synaptic membranes [8].

 Integrating all publicly available data, we found that there is substantial variation in the size of the IR repertoire throughout Protostomes, from three in C. elegans to eighty-five in the crustacean Daphnia pulex and studies [10,19] point out IRs as the only known putative chemosensory receptors expressed in crustacean antennules.
-In the study by Croset et al. [8], Aplysia, one species of gastropda, expresses ionotropic receptors (IRs) in chemosensory organs.
+In the study by Croset et al. [8], the gastropod Aplysia expresses ionotropic receptors (IRs) in chemosensory organs.
 However, the picture is far from complete, as besides Aplysia, very little attention has been given to the genetic basis of chemoreception in other molluscs.
-Whether nor not IRs also play a role in the olfactory system of Biomphalaria as remained elusive.
+Whether nor not IRs also play a role in the olfactory system of Biomphalaria has remained elusive.